 Because statins disrupt the normal metabolic functioning of your body they produce a state of imbalance that can result in the following symptoms . . . . . .

-1) Muscle Pain and Weakness: This side affect results from the wasting away of your muscles; a condition referred to as rhabdomyolysis.
+1) Muscle Pain and Weakness: This side effect results from the wasting away of your muscles; a condition referred to as rhabdomyolysis.

 2) Neuropathy: A disease of the nerves.
 Symptoms usually manifest in the feet and hands.

 3) Heart Failure: Not the same as a heart attack.
 The heart in this case is so weakened that it cannot circulate blood effectively enough to meet your body’s metabolic needs.

 4) Cognitive Impairment: Statins are linked to the progressive decline of your memory.

 5) Depression and Anxiety: The normal functioning of the brain and hormones are adversely affected.

 1) The normal cholesterol level for the majority of US citizens is between 110 and 350.

 2) Sixty-percent of Americans have normal cholesterol levels between 200 and 330.

 3) The average cholesterol number is 220.